henmmi/valorant-web-radar/README.md

 # Valorant Web Radar

 Display valorant agent locations on a 2D map, inspired by Leetify 2D Replay (CSGO).
-Written in Rust, compiling to wasm.
+Written in Rust, compiles to wasm using wasm-bindgen to build JavaScript packages in Rust.

 # Setup and Installation